-A triangle mesh therefore represents a continuous piecewise linear surface.
-If a sufficiently smooth surface is approximated by such a piecewise linear function, a local Tailor expansion reveals that the approximation error is of the order $O(h^2)$, with h denoting the maximum edge length.
-Due to this quadratic approximation power, the error is reduced by a factor of 1/4 by halving the edge lengths.
-As this refinement splits each triangle into four sub-triangles, it increases the number of triangles from F to 4F (cf. Fig. 2.2).
+If a sufficiently smooth surface is approximated by such a piecewise linear function, the approximation error is of the order $O(h^2)$, with h denoting the maximum edge length.
+Due to this quadratic approximation power, the error is reduced by a factor of 1/4 when halving the edge lengths.
+As this refinement splits each triangle into four sub-triangles, it increases the number of triangles from F to 4F (cf. Fig. 2.3).
 Hence, the approximation error of a triangle mesh is inversely proportional to the number of its faces.
-The approximation error depends on the higher order terms of the Taylor expansion, i.e., mainly on the second derivatives or the curvature of the underlying smooth surface.
-From this we can derive that a sufficient approximation is possible with just a moderate mesh complexity: The vertex density has to be locally adapted to the surface curvature, such that flat areas are sparsely sampled, while in detailed regions the sampling density is sufficiently higher.
+The actual magnitude of the approximation error depends on the second order terms of the Taylor expansion, i.e., on the curvature of the underlying smooth surface.
+From this we can conclude that a sufficient approximation is possible with just a moderate mesh complexity: The vertex density has to be locally adapted to the surface curvature, such that flat areas are sparsely sampled, while in curved regions the sampling density is higher.

-An important topological characterization of a surface is whether or not it is two-manifold, which is the case if for each point the surface is locally homeomorphic to a disk (or a half-disk at boundaries).
-A triangle mesh is considered to be two-manifold, if it does neither contain non-manifold edges, non-manifold vertices, nor self-intersections.
-A non-manifold edge has more than two incident triangles and a non-manifold vertex is generated by pinching two surface sheets together at that vertex, such that the vertex is incident to two fans of triangles (cf. Fig. 2.3).
-Non-manifold meshes are problematic for most algorithms, since around non-manifold configurations there exists no well-defined local geodesic neighborhoods.
+As stated before, an important topological quality of a surface is whether or not it is two-manifold, which is the case if for each point the surface is locally homeomorphic to a disk (or a half-disk at boundaries).
+A triangle mesh is two-manifold, if it does neither contain non-manifold edges or non-manifold vertices, nor self-intersections.
+A non-manifold edge has more than two incident triangles and a non-manifold vertex is generated by pinching two surface sheets together at that vertex, such that the vertex is incident to two fans of triangles (cf. Fig. 2.4).
+Non-manifold meshes are problematic for most algorithms, since around non-manifold configurations there exists no well-defined local geodesic neighborhood.